ggajus/rutorrent-monolith-rootless/README.md

 - rTorrent config: `/etc/rtorrent.rc` (imports rutorrent.custom from /config)
 - ruTorrent config: `/var/www/rutorrent/conf/config.php`
 - Nginx config: `/etc/nginx/nginx.conf`

+The image includes a minimal rTorrent rc configuration file.
+All further configuration should be be done through `/config/rtorrent.custom` mounted from the host.
+A template is provided at the root of this repo.

 ## Notes
 This container is under active development, expect breaking changes, instability and lack of features until the first stable tag.
 If you don’t need a rootless setup, the [CrazyMax image](https://github.com/crazy-max/docker-rtorrent-rutorrent) remains the safer choice.